A list of 10 significant feature differences between Ubuntu 20.04 and Ubuntu 22.04 LTS for folks transitioning from LTS to LTS.

 8. Firefox Web Browser as Snap in Ubuntu 22.04

-In addition to the above changes, the Firefox is now a snap version in Ubuntu 22.04 LTS if you compare it with the prior LTS version.
+In addition to the above changes, Firefox is now a snap version in Ubuntu 22.04 LTS if you compare it with the prior LTS version.
 The Firefox 97 in Ubuntu 20.04 was a deb package.
-So, if you are an average user, you may not see much difference.
+So, you may not see much difference if you are an average user.

 However, Firefox Snap runs in a sandbox mode, which means users may face trouble while installing GNOME Extensions and may feel slow performance due to Snap in the same hardware used by Ubuntu 20.04 LTS.